 In the literature, the LSTM, GRU, and BRNN models are often considered as one of the best neural networks for EMG (Electromyography) signal classification.
-The basis of ranking them lies in the way they process and handle the physical nature of EMG signals, which are noisy, non-stationary, and time-dependent [15-18].
+Their ranking is based on how they process and handle the physical nature of EMG signals, which are noisy, non-stationary, and time-dependent [15-18].
 A deeper look at why these models perform well in EMG signal classification is stated below;